Lorenatiu/CI-CD/README.md

 ## InRule CI/CD Architecture
 What is this and how does it work?  irCatalog emits many lifecycle events (check-in, check-out, etc.).
 When irAuthor® or Author Studio™ interacts with irCatalog, events emit from the messages inbound through the service endpoint.
 This capability is responsible for intercepting those events and passing them along to the appropriate component for processing and automation.
 In some cases, an event can be blocked while waiting for an approval (setting a label for example).

-#### The InRule CI/CD solution is comprised of three major components
+#### The InRule CI/CD solution is comprised of four major components
 * *WCF listener binaries and configuration* for the instance of irCatalog service to which we want to apply the CI/CD runtime enhancements.

 * *InRule CI/CD service* that can be hosted in Azure, as an app service, or on-premise.
 Depending on the chosen deployment configuration, the InRule CI/CD service can either handle all the events and actions or only be used for a number of on demand services, such as generating a rule application report or facilitating the approval of a label assignment.